 Practically, this would also change the meaning of the KDRI.
 It is almost certain that the betas associated with each donor covariate would change, at least slightly.
 Additional predictors could be selected, or some current predictors might be dropped or re-parameterized.
 These potential changes would be a significant alteration to the allocation system.
-Further, the cost, level of effort and time may not justify the addition of a single variable, especially since this single variable represents a small number of transplants.
-Although the Committee may decide to re-estimate the KDRI/KDPI in the future, at which time they may include the en bloc coefficient, there is no intent to do so short-term.
-The workgroup also had to consider the competing interests of the double kidney workgroup to avoid duplicating or contradicting their work; re-estimation of the KDRI might present challenges to their plans.
-Statistically, reestimating KDRI/KDPI to include the en bloc kidney coefficient may be the most thorough and defensible option.
+Further, the cost, level of effort, and time to program these changes in UNet may not justify the addition of a single variable, especially since this single variable represents a small number of transplants.
+Although the Committee may decide to re-estimate the KDRI/KDPI in the future, at which time they may include the en bloc coefficient, there is no intent to do so in the short-term.
+The workgroup also had to consider the competing interests of the dual kidney workgroup to avoid duplicating or contradicting their work; re-estimation of the KDRI might present challenges to their plans.
+Statistically, re-estimating KDRI/KDPI to include the en bloc kidney coefficient may be the most thorough and defensible option.
 However, for the reasons cited above, forcing en bloc kidneys into the current KDPI framework may not serve programs and patients well.